Resident234/php.net/pages/www.php.net_book.datetime.php.md

 $date-&gt;setTimezone( new DateTimeZone(&apos;UTC&apos;) );
 ?>
 ```

-... before you store the value, it doesn&apos;t seem to work because PHP is already trying to convert it to the default timezone.
+<br><br>... before you store the value, it doesn&apos;t seem to work because PHP is already trying to convert it to the default timezone.

 #